Sam Lewis (rugby union, born 1990)

 Sam Lewis (born 11 November 1990) is a Welsh rugby union player.
 A flanker, he currently plays for Bristol Bears.

 Personal

 His brother Ben Lewis is a former professional rugby union player.

+Sam spent many years of playing under the guidance of Steffan Guyll.

+Sam is also well known in the Swansea area due to his mud wrestling skills and bare knuckle fist fight with the now deceased John The Fist Puw.